-Is the traffic share taken out of total search volume?
+Is the traffic share derived from search volume?

-Why am I seeing keywords with 0% traffic share?
+Why do some keywords have 0% traffic share?

-We complement search traffic per domain with keywords we crawl on the Google Search Engine Results Page (SERP).
-Even if we don't see traffic from a particular keyword to a domain in our anonymous behavioral data, if the site appears in Google results, we show this data with a traffic share of 0%.
-This provides our users with more keywords to discover per domain and provides new ideas to optimize their own search strategies.
+Search traffic per domain is supplemented with keywords indexed from the Google Search Engine Results Page (SERP).
+Even if there is no traffic from a particular keyword to a domain in our contributory network, if the site appears in Google results, this keyword will be presented in the keywords module with a traffic share of 0%.

 Search traffic can be higher than search volume due to the fact that an individual can do a single search and then click multiple results.